 A Good Podcast Guest Gets the Tech Right

-On WPwatercooler, we have guidelines (which you can read here).
+WPwatercooler, for example, has guest guidelines (which you can read here).
 If the podcast host or producer gives you guidelines, follow them.

 Suffice it to say that you should have the following: